Deadline: April 30, 2014

 The Kneeland “Ned” Godfrey Award is presented for a body of work published in construction industry magazines and journals.
 A single author is recognized for superior journalistic and writing skills over the course of a year.

 Kneeland “Ned” Godfrey, a former editor of Civil Engineering magazine, was an active member of CWA.
 The association established the Godfrey Award in 1999 to honor his work with CWA and his skills as a journalist.

 Winners will be announced by July 30, 2014 or earlier.
-CWA is hosting one magnificent Annual Conference-CONNECTED-and Grand Awards Dinner in 2014!
-The winners will be presented awards at the CWA Annual Awards Dinner in September 2014 in Washington, D.C.
-More details soon.
+The winners will be presented their awards in September 2014.

 The CWA Journalism Awards Committee selects an impartial panel of industry professionals to evaluate the entries and verify that entries comply with the rules of the competition.
 The committee serves as the screening group to receive entries and verify their compliance with the entry rules.
 No individual is eligible to serve as a juror if they submit an entry in the same year or is currently affiliated with a publication or publisher of an entry.
 Committee members are ineligible to compete or serve as jurors.

 - Uniqueness of the angle/approach to the subject: 20%; and